-Pearson BTEC Level 3 Award in WorkSkills for Effective Learning and Employment (QCF)
+Qualification details: Pearson BTEC Level 3 Award in WorkSkills for Effective Learning and Employment (QCF) QCF qualification ref no: 501/1791/9 Credit value: 4 credits Training hours: 40

 The Pearson BTEC Level 3 Award consists of a mandatory unit as an introduction to apprenticeships.
 Apprentices must then complete Units 2 and 4 which cover the ERR requirements (included within content).
 This qualification is designed to be assessed in the rail engineering sector in this case.